-Health region boundaries presented in this publication correspond to the health regions presented in the latest file available from Statistics Canada used by CIHI to map health care providers to health regions (i.e., health regions as of 2022).
-Note that the number of health regions in Saskatchewan changed from 13 to 7 in 2022.
-However, SMDB regional reporting based on the new structure has not been implemented yet.
+Health region boundaries presented in this publication correspond to the health regions presented in the latest file available from Statistics Canada2 used by CIHI to map health care providers to health regions (i.e., health regions as of 2022).
+Note that Newfoundland and Labrador, as well as Ontario, changed health region reporting structures in 2023.
+SMDB regional reporting based on the new structures has not been implemented yet, as 2023 geographic mappings and population estimates by new health regions were unavailable at time of data processing